Married - Joint & Several Liability

 When a married couple files a tax return with the filing status “Married Filing Joint” they create a joint and several tax liability.

 A joint and several liability means that both spouses owe the tax, together and individually.
 The Internal Revenue Service can collect from either one, part or all of the tax debt.
 There is no consideration for equitable division or fairness.
-Who and how much they collect is usually from the spouse with the deepest pockets.
+Who and how much they collect is usually from the spouse with the deepest pockets, or ability to pay.
 This is where “innocent spouse” relief would come into play to give specific relief.
 That is the only avenue in which to seek any equitable relief.

 Each spouse can seek resolution on their own, separate and apart from the other spouse.
 There is no requirement that they do it together.
 Resolutions have been done for couples who were together and happily married.
 For some reasons, due to premarital assets/interests and pre-nup agreements, it was advantageous to resolve their joint tax issues separately.
 Sometimes that does make sense.